 More than half the land area is designated as Sites of Special Scientific Interest and the whole area is an Area of Outstanding Natural Beauty.
 In addition, the coast has Heritage Coast status.
 The Isles of Scilly Wildlife Trust manages the landscape and educates people about it.
 It is easy to see why Scilly has been referred to as the Fortunate Isles.
 These days they are sufficiently fortunate to enjoy a protected status, so the environment can be preserved for future generations.

 Some of the uninhabited islands are worth a mention.
 They can be visited on boat trips from St Mary's and others of the larger islands.
 The twin hills of Samson are the subject of countless photographs at sunset.
-Samson lies to the north west of St Mary's and was once inhabited by many families.
+Samson lies just to the south west of Tresco and was once inhabited by a number of families.

 The ruins of the oldest Christian building in the Islands is on St Helen's.
 The remains of St Elidius, a bishop and son of an English King is said to be buried on this island.